Guide

 - Agentic workflows are the new SERP.
 Cursor, Claude Code, Windsurf, and the broader MCP ecosystem are how engineering teams now touch GEO data.
 Tools without MCP servers or scriptable APIs are invisible to those workflows.

 - Release gating.
-If you can't fail a CI build on an AEO score regression, you can't enforce GEO quality at scale.
+If you can't fail a CI build on an AI Readiness score regression, you can't enforce GEO quality at scale.
 That requires machine-readable output and non-zero exit codes, not a login screen.

 - Open-source audits.
 Scoring heuristics drive real engineering decisions.
 When a tool's scanner is closed source, you are trusting a black box to tell your team what to ship.